MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-74.md

 - `Test-Json` now uses Json.Schema.Net instead of Newtonsoft.Json.Schema.
 With this change, `Test-Json` no longer supports the older Draft 4 schemas. ([#18141][18141]) (Thanks @gregsdennis!)
 - Output from `Test-Connection` now includes more detailed information about TCP connection tests
+- .NET introduced changes that affected `Test-Connection`.
+The cmdlet now returns error about the need to use `sudo` on Linux platforms when using a custom buffer size ([#20369][20369])
+- Experimental feature [PSNativeCommandPreserveBytePipe][10] is now mainstream.
+PowerShell now preserves the byte-stream data when redirecting the **stdout** stream of a native command to a file or when piping byte-stream data to the stdin stream of a native command.
+- Change how relative paths in `Resolve-Path` are handled when using the **RelativeBasePath** parameter ([#19755][19755]) (Thanks @MartinGC94!)

 ## Installer updates